Determining scalar field potential in power-law cosmology with observational data: Introduction

 The presence of a scalar field is motivated by many ideas in high energy physics and quantum gravities, although it has not been discovered experimentally.
 TeV-scale experiments at LHC and Tevatron may be able to confirm its existence.
 It is nevertheless widely accepted in several theoretical modeling frameworks, especially in contemporary cosmology, in which an early-time accelerated expansion, i.e., inflation, is proposed to be driven by a scalar field in order to solve horizon and flatness problems \cite{inflation}.
 After inflation, components of barotropic fluids such as radiation and other non-relativistic matter were produced during reheating and cooling-down processes.
 A scalar field was also believed to be responsible for the present acceleration in various models of dark energy \cite{Padmanabhan:2004av}.
 The present acceleration is strongly backed up by various observations, e.g. the cosmic microwave background \cite{Masi:2002hp}, large-scale structure surveys \cite{Scranton:2003in} and SNe type Ia observations \cite{Riess:1998cb, Riess:2004nr, Astier:2005qq}.

 Power-law cosmology, where $a \propto t^q$, describes an acceleration phase if $q > 1$.
-Modelling the present expansion with a power-law function where $q \sim 1$ was found to be consistent with nucleosynthesis \cite{Sethi:1999sq, Kaplinghat:1999}, the age of high-redshift objects such as globular clusters \cite{Kaplinghat:1999, Lohiya:1997ti,Dev:2002sz, Sethi2005}, SNe Ia data \cite{Sethi2005}, SNe Ia with $H(z)$ data \cite{Dev:2008ey}, and X-ray gas mass fraction measurement of galaxy clusters \cite{Allen2002, Zhu:2007tm}.
-In the context of the power-law model, other aspects such as gravitational lensing statistics \cite{Dev:2002sz}, angular size-redshift data of compact radio sources \cite{Jain2003}, and SN Ia magnitude-redshift relation \cite{Dev2001, Sethi2005} have also been studied.
+Modelling the present expansion with a power-law function where $q \sim 1$, although tightly constrained by nucleosynthesis \cite{Sethi:1999sq, Kaplinghat:1999}, considering at later time, studies of age of high-redshift objects such as globular clusters \cite{Kaplinghat:1999, Lohiya:1997ti,Dev:2002sz, Sethi2005}, SNe Ia data \cite{Sethi2005, Kumar2011}, SNe Ia with $H(z)$ data \cite{Dev2001, Sethi2005, Dev:2008ey} and X-ray gas mass fraction measurement of galaxy clusters \cite{Allen2002, Zhu:2007tm} in context of power-law cosmology are well-viable.
+Moreover other aspects such as gravitational lensing statistics \cite{Dev:2002sz}, angular size-redshift data of compact radio sources \cite{Jain2003} have also been studied in power-law cosmology.
 Originally, the power-law expansion has its motivation from the simplest inflationary model that can remove the flatness and horizon problems with simple spectrum \cite{Lucchin}.
 For the present universe, the idea of linear coasting cosmology ($a \propto t$) \cite{Kolb1989} can resolve the age problem of the CDM model \cite{Lohiya:1997ti} while as well agreeing with the nucleosynthesis constraint.
 The coasting model arises from non-minimally coupled scalar-tensor theory in which the scalar field couples to the curvature to contribute to the energy density that cancels out the vacuum energy \cite{Sethi:1999sq, Ford1987}.
 The model could also be a result of the domination of an SU(2) cosmological instanton \cite{Allen1999}.

 Here our assumption is that the universe is expanding in the form of the power law function.
 Two major ingredients are scalar field dark energy evolving under the scalar field potential $V(\phi)$, and barotropic fluid consisting of cold dark matter and baryons.
 We derive the potential, and use the combined WMAP5 data \cite{Hinshaw:2008kr} as well as the WMAP5 data alone to determine the values of $q$ and other relevant parameters of the potential.
 The numerical results are subsequently compared and discussed.